yuexing/realblog/trivial/ssh.md

 $ ssh-keygen -t dsa
 </pre>

-Finally, copy the content of public keys to the ~/.ssh/authorized_keys file on the _destination_ machine
+Finally, copy the content of the public key to the ~/.ssh/authorized_keys file on the _destination_ machine

 <pre>